Ramdev: Comments against modern medicine

-Controversial remarks
+Religion

 In March 2017, Ramdev said at an event in Rohtak that he would have beheaded people who refused to chant Bharat Mata Ki Jai if there was no law, but backtracked his statement a month later.

 In February 2023, Ramdev said Muslims think offering prayers legitimize terrorism and abducting Hindu girls.

+Ramdev was criticised by the Delhi High Court for his "sharbat jihad" remarks targeting Hamdard's 'Rooh Afza'."
+In May 2025, Delhi High Court closed the case against Rooh Afza after Ramdev pledged to delete the advertisements.